Max Muncy Preview, Player Props: Dodgers vs. Braves

 Max Muncy At The Plate

-- Among the qualified hitters, he ranks 133rd in batting average, while his on-base percentage ranks 53rd and he is 24th in slugging.
+- Among the qualified hitters in baseball, he ranks 135th in batting average, 58th in on-base percentage, and 24th in slugging.

-- Muncy is batting .444 with two homers during his last outings and is riding a 10-game hitting streak.

-- Muncy has driven home a run in 49 games this season (44.1%), including more than one RBI in 21.6% of his games and producing three or more of his team's runs on 10 occasions..
+- Muncy has had at least one RBI in 43.8% of his games this season (49 of 112), with two or more RBI 24 times (21.4%).
+He has also accounted for three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.